 The reason why Google made this free is to ensure a high level of accuracy using its search results.

-If its to be sold most websites and blogs will not have the privilege of getting verified, therefore available indexed data will be less on Google search.
+If it’s to be paid for, most websites and blogs will not have the privilege of getting verified, therefore available indexed data will be less on Google search.

 Most internet users don’t memorize domain names based on the niche of their searches, they simply use the search engine to search for the keywords they are looking for.

-This is why you have to make sure that your blog or website is ranking high on the search engine reperting page (SERP).
+This is why you have to make sure that your blog or website is ranking high on the search engine reporting page (SERP).

-This is where lots of people are finding it difficult, verification.
+This is where lots of people are finding it difficult, the verification.

 Steps to get verified on Google Console

-Sign in to Google Webmaster Tools verification page https://search.google.com/search-console/about with your Google credentials (if you don’t have a Google account please create one before you can proceed further)
+Sign in to Google Console (Google Webmaster) Tools verification page https://search.google.com/search-console/about with your Google credentials (if you don’t have a Google account please create one before you can proceed further)